Relaxation-Based Coarsening for Multilevel Hypergraph Partitioning: Experimental Results

 We implement our algorithm with algebraic distances by using the Zoltan~\cite{devine2006parallel} package of the Trilinos Project~\cite{heroux2005overview}.
 Zoltan is an open-source toolkit of parallel combinatorial scientific computing algorithms~\cite{devine2006parallel} designed to optimize load balancing.
 It includes a hypergraph partitioning algorithm called PHG (Parallel HyperGraph partitioner).
 We augment Zoltan's PHG partitioner with algebraic distances as described in the preceding section.
 Our algorithm is called \algname.
 All comparisons with Zoltan are indeed comparisons with Zoltan's PHG partitioner.
 In this study we use Zoltan in the serial mode.
 In addition to comparing \algname to Zoltan, we compare it with two other state-of-the-art partitioners, namely hMetis2~\cite{karypis1999multilevel} and PaToH v3.2~\cite{ccatalyurek2011patoh}.

-PaToH is used as a plug-in for Zoltan with default parameters described in Zoltan's User Guide~\cite{zoltanuserguide}. hMetis2 is used to directly optimize $k$-way partitioning.
+PaToH is used as a plug-in for Zoltan, as described in Zoltan's User Guide~\cite{zoltanuserguide}.
+We run PaToH with two different parameters: default (here denoted as PaToH-D) and quality (PaToH-Q). hMetis2 is used to directly optimize $k$-way partitioning.
 All parameters are set as default: greedy first-choice scheme for coarsening, random $k$-way refinement, and min-cut objective function.

 Each algorithm is run 10 times and the smallest cuts over all runs are compared.
 In the experiments, standard deviation of the cuts is usually small ($<5\%$).
-Interestingly, in a small number of hypergraphs, we observe that the distribution of cuts is bimodal (i.e. the partitioner produce cuts close to either one of two modes).
+Interestingly, in a small number of hypergraphs, we observe that the distribution of cuts is bimodal (i.e., the partitioner produces cuts close to either one of two modes).
 In this case, the standard deviation is high; however, within each mode, the deviation is low.
+Such behavior demonstrates that in certain settings the solvers cannot escape false local attraction basins obtained at the coarse levels.
+This hints that the current state of hypergraph partitioning solvers is still far from being optimal and there is a lot of space for improvement.

-Because the implementation of our algorithm has not been optimized, the run time of \algname is on average two to four times longer than that of Zoltan.
-However, since the iteration scheme is easily parallelizable (for example, among different random vectors, the iteration is embarrassingly parallel), the overhead of computing the algebraic distances may be minimized and thus the run time may be made similar to that of Zoltan.
+Because the implementation of our algorithm has not been optimized, the run time of \algname is on average two to four times longer than that of Zoltan (see~\cref{fig:time}).
+However, since the iteration scheme is easily parallelizable (for example, among different random vectors, the iteration is pleasingly parallel as well as parallelization of Jacobi-based relaxations has been studied and used in many works), the overhead of computing the algebraic distances may be minimized and thus the run time may be made similar to that of Zoltan.
+Moreover, the algebraic distance is, in fact, several iterations of Jacobi over-relaxation whose parallelization has been studied a lot.

+We also have to point out the lack of progress in coarsening techniques in the recent years, with all major hypergraph partitioning packages using the same approach, making our contribution more valuable.
+While the way we select vertices to be merged together during coarsening is indeed more expensive than traditional approaches, it introduces very low overhead (\textit{constant} number of passes over vertices) and shows great improvement in the area where state-of-the-art has not changed for a long time.

 The different algorithms are compared on three groups of hypergraphs: big-bench, SNAP-bench, and social-networks-bench.

 The first two groups (big-bench and SNAP-bench) are generated from matrices obtained from the University of Florida Sparse Matrix Collection~\cite{davis2011university} by using a row-net model: a vertex $i$ belongs to hyperedge $j$ if there is a non-zero element on the intersection of $i$th column and $j$th row.
 Big-bench contains 443 matrices; many of them are derived from optimization problems.
 SNAP-bench consists of 42 matrices from the SNAP (Stanford Network Analysis Platform) Network Data Sets~\cite{snapnets}.